marcinjahn/technology-notebook/src/docs/programming/algorithms/tree.md

 Use-cases:

-- sorting elements in the increasing order (mush be search tree)
+- sorting elements in the increasing order (must be search tree)

 #### Post-order